For those who want to write for Greater Kashmir

 Sure.
 Just one request.
 The article or letter sent to us must not be simultaneously mailed to any other newspaper or magazine.
 You can write for as many banners as you like, but to avoid the duplication of the material we request you to wait.
 If your contribution doesn't find a place within the stipulated fifteen days, you can send it anywhere you like.
 Or if you want to mail it in between the days, we request you to inform us.

-No. Contributors are requested to keep a copy of their article with themselves as we are not responsible for mailing it or sending it back.
+No. Contributors are requested to have a copy with themselves as it may not be possible to us to keep a note of articles and letters and mailing it or sending it back.

 - MORE FROM FOR CONTRIBUTORS